Right at the beginning of it, Charlie explains the factors that he believes explain Buffett’s success as an investor:

 I knew a man once, Henry Singleton, who was not a chess champion.
 But he could play chess blindfolded at just below the Grandmaster level.
 Henry was a genius.
 And there aren’t many people that can do that.
 And if you can’t do that, you’re not gonna win the great chess championships of the world, and you’re not gonna do as well in business as Henry Singleton did.

 I think some of these things are very difficult and I think, by and large, it’s a mistake to hire investment management — [that is,] to hire armies of people to make conclusions [about investments].
-You’re better off concentrating your decision power on one person the way the Li Lu partnership does and then choose the right person [of course].
+You’re better off concentrating your decision power on one person the way the Li Lu partnership does and then choosing the right person [of course].

 I don’t think it’s easy for ordinary people to become great investors.